 I am passionate about clients implementing some form of a mindfulness practice because it provides amazing self-awareness in getting to know who you are.
 Plus, it literally changes the brain.
 How cool is that!

 Somatic and Attachment Focused EMDR

 Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy model that has been researched and proven effective in the treatment of trauma and general life experiences with a high level of disturbance.

 "When something traumatic happens it gets stored in the brain without a time and date stamp.
 The person who has a traumatic experience can feel like that traumatic event is about to happen at any moment or is currently happening.
 EMDR changes the way those traumatic memories are stored so the human system can know and feel that the event is actually in the past.
 The things that happen in the present, which previously triggered an emotional activation because they remind the person of the past traumatic event, no longer have the same charge.
 Thus, the person can be in the present and just react to what is actually happening now, instead of having an over-reaction due to a past event."
 Deborah Kennard, PTI

-Since our physical and mental systems are connected, a combination of Sensorimotor psychotherapy for a somatic focus (relating to the body) and attachment (considers early emotional bonds and attachment patterns), is used to get to the root of the issue.
+Since our physical and mental systems are connected, a combination of somatic focus (relating to the body) and attachment focus (considers early emotional bonds and attachment patterns), are used to get to the root of the issue.

 Dialectical Behavior Therapy

 Dialectical refers to two seemingly contradicting ideas that can both be true.
 With a foundation of Cognitive Behavioral Therapy, DBT focuses on finding a balance in accepting things just as they are while challenging to be even better and work towards change.
 DBT has four skills to help decrease symptoms and improve quality of life.
 Those skills are the practice of core mindfulness, emotion regulation, interpersonal effectiveness, and distress tolerance.